Eat, Drink & Explore

 Tuscany at The Granary

 Tuscany Bistro at The Granary, Bank Place, Limerick offers the best in Italian cuisine in a beautiful setting.
 Not just a restaurant, Tuscany is a place where you can relax with a drink in the stunning outdoor area.
-To reserve a table and find out more information click here.

 Tom Collins Pub

 Situated on Cecil Street, Limerick, Tom Collins Pub has an old school charm with a high-end top-shelf selections and perfect pints.
 Fondly known to locals as TC’s, it boasts the most endearing and prettiest smoking section to the rear of the pub, complete with hanging baskets in full bloom and a private snug to the front.
-For more information on this institution, click here.

 The Copper Rooms

 If you like cheese, wine, port and great tunes, and want to throw in a late finish to top it all off, then you want the Copper Room.
-Set in a basement unit on O’Connell Street, Limerick and utilising the cities old under-road storage tunnels, the Copper Room is a romantic and beautiful little retreat.
-For more information click here.
+Set in a basement on O’Connell Street, and utilising the cities old under-road storage tunnels, the Copper Room is a romantic and beautiful little retreat that has a distinct french feel.

 The Locke Bar